MHHoekstra/coolmovies/README.md

 ## Reinitializing the database with seed data
 So you were playing with the mutations and deleted something you shouldn't, no problem!

-Go to the `backend` folder using your preferred terminal, then:
+Go to the `coolmovies-backend` folder using your preferred terminal, then:

     docker-compose down
     docker volume rm coolmovies-backend_db
-    docker rmi coolmovies-backend_db:latest
+    docker rmi coolmovies-db:latest
     docker-compose up

 If you want also to rebuild the Postgraphile Server, run this before the `up` command.